-- PCI Express x16: one connector supporting simultaneous transfer speeds up to 8 GBytes/sec - PCI Express x1: two PCI Express x1 connectors.
-The x1 interfaces support simultaneous transfer speeds up to 500 MBytes/sec - PCI Conventional (rev 2.2 compliant) bus: four PCI Conventional bus add-in card connectors.
+- PCI Express x16: one connector supporting simultaneous transfer speeds up to 8 GBytes/sec - PCI Express x1: the D925XCV board has two PCI Express x1 connectors; the D925XBC board has one PCI Express x1 connector.
+The x1 interfaces support simultaneous transfer speeds up to 500 MBytes/sec. - PCI Conventional (rev 2.2 compliant) bus: the D925XCV board has four PCI Conventional bus add-in card connectors; the D925XBC board has two PCI Conventional add-in card connectors.
 The SMBus is routed to PCI Conventional bus connector 2 only (ATX expansion slot 6).
 PCI Conventional bus add-in cards with SMBus support can access sensor data and other information residing on the Desktop Board.

-Note the following considerations for the PCI Conventional bus connectors:
+Note the following considerations for the PCI Conventional bus connectors (for both Desktop Boards):

 - All of the PCI Conventional bus connectors are bus master capable. - SMBus signals are routed to PCI Conventional bus connector 2.
-This enables PCI Conventional bus add-in boards with SMBus support to access sensor data on the boards.
+This enables PCI Conventional bus add-in boards with SMBus support to access sensor data on the Desktop Board.
 The specific SMBus signals are as follows: - The SMBus clock line is connected to pin A40. - The SMBus data line is connected to pin A41.

-2.8.2.4 Auxiliary Front Panel Power/Sleep/ LED Connector
+2.8.2.3 Auxiliary Front Panel Power/Sleep LED Connector